scott-the-programmer/blog-api/posts/shape-up-pitfalls.md

 title: "Shape Up: The Pitfalls They Don't Talk About"
 date: "2025-06-11"
 tags: ["product", "people", "organization"]
-excerpt: "Shape Up is a compelling product development methodology, but it comes with hidden challenges that teams need to understand before adopting it."
+excerpt: "Being in shape is great!
+Shaping Up in a work environment however?
+Could be a good idea but sometimes it may be bad.
+Don't blink as you read this thrilling, seat clenching, post on the pitfalls of Shape Up"
 ---

 First and foremost, I am not downplaying [Shape Up](https://basecamp.com/shapeup) and its importance to IT professionals, nor am I recommending against it.
 This is simply 1:13am blabber about a few thoughts that I have that I think are under-emphasized, or perhaps brushed under the rug.
 So anyway, here is my